mattriley/node-module-composer/README.md

 }
 ```

 Notice the "double arrow" functions?
-This is syntactic sugar for "a function at returns another function".
+That's syntactic sugar for "a function at returns another function".

-Here's the equivalent without double arrows, using `components` as an example:
+Here's the equivalent _without_ double arrows, using `components` as an example:

 ```js
 {